 Michael T. Wojnowicz

 Hi!
-I’m a research associate at Harvard University in the Department of Biostatistics, advised by Dr. Jeffrey Miller.
-Previously, I was a postdoctoral researcher with Tufts University Machine Learning, advised by Computer Science Professor Michael C. Hughes, as well as a Data Scientist at Tufts’ Data Intensive Studies Center.
+I’m Assistant Professor and Hambly Endowed Chair in the School of Computing at Montana State University.
+Previously, I was a research associate at Harvard University in the Department of Biostatistics, advised by Dr. Jeffrey Miller.
+Prior to that, I was a postdoctoral researcher with Tufts University Machine Learning, advised by Computer Science Professor Michael C. Hughes, as well as a Data Scientist at Tufts’ Data Intensive Studies Center.

 I’m interested in statistical machine learning, particularly scalable Bayesian inference, time series modeling, and methodologies using measure-theoretic probability.